 Gyalten has been an indispensable part of Hands of Tibet from the beginning.
 Working with Tenzin, Gyalten developed relationships with artisans and operated the Kathmandu arm of Hands of Tibet when Tenzin could not be there in person.
 Gyalten moved to the USA in 2013, he now lives on the Big Island of Hawaii.
 His input and skill are a valuable addition to Hands of Tibet, we’d be lost without his knowledge, and dedication.
 Gyalten has a wry sense of humor, he makes the best cup of chai tea you will ever have, and he loves the beauty of the ocean in Hawaii.

-Brianna fulfilled a lifelong dream when she moved from Western Massachusetts to the Big Island of Hawaii with her husband and 3 cats in 2014.
+Brianna fulfilled a lifelong dream when she moved from Western Massachusetts to the Big Island of Hawai'i with her 3 cats in 2014.
 She has since become very passionate about experiencing Hawaiian culture through dancing hula with a local halau.
-In her spare time she enjoys her yoga practice, being in the ocean, snuggling with her cats, spending time with her mom and sister when she is back in New England, and cooking and hiking with her husband, Justin.
+In her spare time she enjoys her yoga practice, being in the ocean, snuggling with her cats, spending time with her mom and sister when she is back in New England, and cooking, hiking and taveling.
 She has always been interested in natural medicine and is currently enrolled in a master of herbal healing and aromatherapy program with Heart of Herbs Herbal School.
 Brianna began working for Hands of Tibet a few years ago and appreciates all that she has learned about Tibetan history—she is very excited to travel to that part of the world someday.
 Brianna strings love and intention into each mala that she makes for Hands of Tibet!

 Picture and bio coming soon!